-How to Work From Your Garden This Summer
+Working From Your Garden This Summer - The Essentials You'll Need

 As I write this I’m sitting at my garden table in the sunshine under the shade of the big beech tree in my garden with my laptop and a cup of tea.
 The dogs are chewing up sticks, digging holes and doing all sorts of annoying things around me but hey, if I were inside they’d only be doing the same so this is definitely where I want to be working right now.